+(1) A free program shall be proffered to every patron prior to patron's arrival at patron's seat.
+Such program shall contain a listing of all artists and staff involved in the production together with their named part(s) or function.

+(2) The order of listings in the program shall follow a reasonable order that production staff can explain to artists and staff on request.

+(3) Each artist and staff member shall have reasonable opportunity to review a proof of the program and offer corrections or feedback to the production staff.

+(4) If bios are listed in the program, all cast members will be included.

-- (1) A free program shall be proffered to every patron prior to patron's arrival at patron's seat.
-Such program shall contain a listing of all artists and staff involved in the production together with their named part(s) or function. - (2) The order of listings in the program shall follow a reasonable order which production staff can explain to artists and staff on request. - (3) Each artist and staff member shall have reasonable opportunity to review a proof of the program and offer corrections or feedback to the production staff. - (4) In the event that there are errors or omissions in the printed program, upon receipt of notice of such an omission or error, within 24 hours OSHP will place in the program a photocopied or printed slip or post a prominent notice in the lobby correcting the omission or error.
+(5) In the event that there are errors or omissions in the printed program, upon receipt of notice of such an omission or error, within 24 hours OSHP will place in the program a photocopied or printed slip or post a prominent notice in the lobby correcting the omission or error.